 - Replace outdoor fan motor: $250–$650

 - Repair refrigerant leak: Depends on the kind of refrigerant your heat pump uses.
-R-22 Freon is more expensive since it’s no longer being produced.
+R-22 Freon is pricier since it’s no longer being manufactured.

-4. Heat Pump Won’t Cool
+4. Heat Pump Can’t Produce Cool Air

 - Correct thermostat settings